Pangea3

 Pangea3 was founded in 2004 by former Monster.com General Counsel, David Perla, and former OfficeTiger CFO and General Counsel, Sanjay Kamlani.
 Pangea3's legal outsourcing services are managed and run primarily by U.S., U.K. and Indian attorneys.
 Pangea3 provides its legal outsourcing services from its India based offices and their Dallas, TX office.

 In 2005, Pangea3 opened its first office in Mumbai with 35 employees.
 It has since grown to 1,000 U.S., U.K. and Indian attorneys, engineers, scientists and professionals providing global legal outsourcing services in seven offices across the United States and India.
 In 2006, Pangea3 received $4 million in Series B funding from the venture capital firm The GlenRock Group.
 A year later, it closed a $7 million Series C round of funding with venture capital firm Sequoia Capital India.

 In early 2008, Pangea3 opened a facility at Andheri, in Mumbai, India.
 Created primarily to house its expanded legal services departments, the facility expanded Pangea3's capacity to 475 worldwide.
 In 2010, they became part of Thomson Reuters, a provider of information to legal and business professionals.
-In April 2019, Pangea3 was acquired by Ernst & Young.
+The total deal was valued at $100 million.

+On June 1, 2019, Pangea3 was acquired by Ernst & Young.
 In February 2020, Ernst & Young laid off many of the US-based Pangea3 attorneys who had been hired by Ernst & Young as part of the acquisition from Thomson Reuters.
+The Ernst & Young website redirects the pangea3.com url and no longer makes any reference to Pangea3.